jinyes-kim/Data-Analysis-Project/README.md

 ---

-## Subject: Classify employees at risk of attrition
+## Subject: Classify critical factor at risk of attrition

 ## Descripton